u3556571/engg1340/README.md

 **The system will:**

+1. Calculate the estimated time for a waiting customer to get a table.
-1. Turn the reserved table back into empty condition, if the customer hasn't shown up for a certain time after the reservation time.
+2. Turn the reserved table back into empty condition, if the customer hasn't shown up for a certain time after the reservation time.
-2. Notify the staff when a table is ocuppied too long without checking the bill.
+3. Notify the staff when a table is ocuppied too long without ordering food or checking the bill.